 The Company's executive offices are located in St. Catharines, Ontario.
-The Company employs approximately 1,600 people globally and has assets at December 31, 2021 of \$1,200,083 and 2021 revenues of \$598,873.
+The Company employs approximately 1,600 people globally and has assets at December 31, 2022 of \$1,365,697 and 2022 revenues of \$677,942.

 The Company reports the results of its operations for six business units or segments.
-The largest is the Domestic Dry-Bulk segment, which comprises the Company's Canadian dry-bulk carriers.
-This segment serves a wide variety of major industrial sectors, including iron and steel producers, aggregate producers, cement and building material producers, salt producers and agricultural product distributors.
-Algoma's customer base includes leading organizations in each market sector and service relationships are typically long-term in nature.
+The largest is the Domestic Dry-Bulk segment, which includes the Company's 18 Canadian dry-bulk carriers.
+This segment serves a wide variety of major industrial sectors, including producers in iron and steel, aggregates, cement and building materials, salt and agricultural product distributors.

-The Product Tanker fleet provides safe and reliable transportation of liquid petroleum products throughout the Great Lakes, St. Lawrence Waterway and Atlantic Canada regions.
-This business unit consists of seven product tankers employed in Canadian flag service.
-Domestic customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products who demand the highest levels of quality and service.
+The Product Tanker fleet provides safe and reliable transportation of liquid petroleum products throughout the Great Lakes, St. Lawrence Seaway and Atlantic Canada regions.
+This business unit consists of seven double-hull product tankers employed in Canadian flag service and two vessels operating internationally.
+Customers include major oil refiners, leading wholesale distributors, and large consumers of petroleum products.